East Indian (1918 ship): Lifeboat and rafts

 Ten minutes after the sinking, U-181 surfaced, and a German officer questioned East Indians Third Officer, Patrick Keenan.
-The officer told Keenan that the U-boat had sighted East Indian that morning, and had followed it for 100 nmi before it was able to attack.
+The officer told Keenan that the U-boat had sighted East Indian that morning, and had followed her for 100 nmi before it was able to attack.
 The German crew gave the survivors water, and a course back to Cape Town.

 13 days later a ship found the lifeboat and rescued its occupants 135 nmi south of Cape Town.
 After the survivors reached shore, East Indians wireless operator died of hypothermia.
 Sources state that a British merchant steamship called Durando rescued the men, and that Durando was later sunk with all hands on her way back to Britain.
 However, Lloyd's Register of Shipping at that time listed no ship called Durando, British or otherwise.
 The sources may mean the British India Steam Navigation Company ship Durenda, which called at Cape Town on 17 November 1942.
 However, Durenda survived the war, and was scrapped in 1960.

 None of the men on the rafts was rescued.
 On 29 June 1943 newspapers including The New York Times, The Washington Daily News and the Imperial Valley Press published a United Press report claiming that one of East Indians rafts was found ashore near Maceió, Brazil.
 The report claimed that on the raft were the dead body of one man, and a log written on a sail saying that six men from East Indian had been on the raft.